-Veteran unemployment in America is at a historical low, reaching only 2.7% against an average of 4% for the general population.
+Veteran unemployment in America is at 2.9%, down from 4.4% in 2021.
 This optimistic outlook is encouraging more and more vets to find a job in the civilian sphere.
 However, for some, labor reintegration is challenging.
 While serving in the Armed Forces, you develop extremely valuable skills, but at the same time many bring home the scars of war - both emotional and physical.
 In order to get ready for the job market, war veterans may need to first take care of themselves.

 Post-Traumatic Stress Disorder (PTSD) is the most common service-related mental affection among war veterans, affecting 12-30% of said population.
 PTSD is a type of anxiety disorder that affects people who have lived through traumatic episodes of threat and powerlessness, for example during a war.
 Combined interventions of pharmacotherapy and trauma-centered psychotherapy show great results in managing and treating PTSD.
 You should search for a cognitive-behavioral therapist, since this is the approach that has proven the highest efficacy in treating this disorder.